Skip to content

 Officer kneels and talks with man seated

 Beginning with legislation in 2004, the Justice and Mental Health Collaboration Program (JMHCP) launched 2 years later as a program under the U.S. Department of Justice’s Bureau of Justice Assistance (BJA).
 Its mission is to unify justice and health partners around a common goal: reducing criminal justice involvement for people with mental health conditions, or mental health and co-occurring substance use conditions, and connecting them to treatment and services.
-Since 2006, JMHCP has funded more than 680 grantees across 49 states and 2 U.S. territories to support this goal.
+Since 2006, JMHCP has funded more than 818 grantees across 49 states, the District of Columbia, and 3 U.S. territories to support this goal.
 Grantees include states, local governments, and federally recognized Indian tribes.
 In 2020, BJA relaunched the Connect and Protect: Law Enforcement Behavioral Health grant program under JMHCP.
 Connect and Protect is specifically focused on helping law enforcement and behavioral health agencies work together to improve crisis responses for people with mental health needs or co-occurring mental health and substance use disorders.
+Connect and Protect has funded 111 grantees across 35 states and the District of Columbia since 2020 and supports the national Law Enforcement-Mental Health Learning Sites Program.

-JMHCP also regularly supports communities that do not have grants through resources and up-to-date guidance for leaders looking to promote public safety, connect people to treatment and services, and reduce unnecessary arrests and criminal justice contact.
+In addition to directly funding initiatives for grantees, JMHCP and Connect and Protect also distribute resources and up-to-date guidance for leaders throughout the country looking to promote public safety, connect people to treatment and services, and reduce unnecessary arrests and criminal justice contact.
 This includes a range of briefs, publications, interactive tools, and support centers that center evidence-based strategies and promising practices.
-It also includes national efforts such as the Stepping Up Initiative, Taking the Call, and the Law Enforcement-Mental Health learning sites.
+It also includes national efforts such as the Stepping Up Initiative, Taking the Call, and the Law Enforcement-Mental Health Learning Sites.

 Grant Announcements